Here's an overview of what child support is, who can get it, and how it works.

 How payments work

-Child support payments are always paid a month behind, and we can only pass on what we receive from the paying parent.
+Child support payments are always due on the 20th of the following month, and we can only pass on what we receive from the paying parent.

 Payment cycles and due dates